Beyond Burgers: AI Food Styling for Diets and Cuisines

 5. Measure what matters: conversion, complaints, and cultural fit

-Once your AI food styling for specialty diets and ethnic cuisines is live, the question becomes: is this actually working?
-You don’t need a full analytics team-just a small scorecard and a habit of checking it.
+Once your AI food styling for specialty diets and ethnic cuisines is live, the question becomes: is this working for vegan menu photos AI and other diet-specific needs?
+You don’t need a full analytics team.
+Just a small scorecard and a habit of checking it.

-Start with two or three priority dishes, like your vegan shawarma and gluten-free bento, and watch how they perform between “before” and “after” images.
+Start with two or three priority dishes.
+Try your vegan shawarma and gluten-free bento.
+Watch how they perform between “before” and “after” images.

 A simple scorecard for AI food styling

-Industry data suggests that higher-quality photos correlate with better conversion on food delivery platforms-DoorDash has highlighted that menus with photos tend to get more orders than those without (DoorDash).
-You’re trying to move in that same direction, but with an extra layer: diet clarity and cultural authenticity.
+Industry data shows that higher-quality photos correlate with better conversion on food delivery platforms.
+DoorDash notes that menus with photos get more orders than those without (DoorDash).
+You’re moving in that same direction.
+But you add an extra layer: diet clarity and cultural authenticity.

 Use results to plan your next phase

-• Apply the same logic to catering platters and family packs, using resources like Sell More Catering: AI-Styled Platters, Packages, and Setups.
+- Apply the same logic to catering platters and family packs.
+Use resources like Sell More Catering: AI-Styled Platters, Packages, and Setups.

-• Create playbooks for regional launches so new locations inherit battle-tested diet and cuisine visuals from day one.
+- Create playbooks for regional launches.
+New locations inherit battle-tested diet and cuisine visuals from day one.

 Pick two metrics (e.g., add-to-cart and photo-related complaints) and track them for one month as you roll out AI-styled diet and cuisine photos.